wilgomoreira/portfolio/README.md

 - Styled Components

 ### Observation:
-- The App is not responsive for multiple screens.
+- The Website is not responsive for multiple screens.